 Immunotherapy is a treatment that uses the patient's immune system to fight cancer.
 Substances made by the body or made in a laboratory are used to boost, direct, or restore the body's natural defenses against cancer.
 This type of cancer treatment is also called biotherapy or immunotherapy.

-Vaccine therapy uses a substance to stimulate the immune system to destroy a tumor.
+Vaccine therapy is a cancer treatment that uses a substance or group of substances to stimulate the immune system to find the tumor and kill it.
 Vaccine therapy is being studied to treat advanced ovarian cancer.

 Treatment for ovarian epithelial, fallopian tube, and primary peritoneal cancer may cause side effects.

 For information about side effects caused by treatment for cancer, see our Side Effects page.

 Patients may want to think about taking part in a clinical trial.